 When determining whether conduct constitutes sexual harassment, the Commission considers all the circumstances, such as the nature of the sexual advances and the context in which the alleged harassment occurred (OH Admin.
 Code Sec.
 4112-5-05).

 State law claims for sexual harassment are subject to and interpreted according to the same standards applicable to federal harassment claims brought under Title VII of the Civil Rights Act of 1964 (Title VII) (Ohio Civil Rights Commission v.
 Ingram, D.C., Inc., 630 N.E.
 2d 669 (Ohio 1994)).

 Sexual orientation.
 An appellate court in Ohio has ruled that a claim of sexual orientation harassment cannot be brought under the Ohio Civil Rights Act (Inskeep v.
 Western Res.
 Transit Auth., 2013 Ohio 897 (Ct.
 App.
 Ohio 2013)).
 The employee in this case claimed his employer discriminated against him because he is gay.
-He ...
+He argued ...